 For example, let’s imagine that your monthly recurring revenue at the start of the month is €130,000, and by the end of the month, it’s €115,000.
 Your churn rate would be 11.5%

-What is the ideal churn rate in a startup MVP?
+What is the ideal churn rate in the Developed Custom MVP App Startup?

 We’re often asked what the typical churn rate is.
 Typically, it depends on what industry your business is in.